Paul Vandersteen: Leaving a legacy as a leader, coach and educator

 Paul Vandersteen, a beloved educator and coach at Neuqua Valley High School, retires this year.

-Lily Ha, Editor-in-Chief
+Lily Ha, Assistant Editor-in-Chief

 Paul Vandersteen, a leader of the science program at Neuqua Valley High School, is retiring in the summer of 2023.
 Mr. Vandersteen has served as the Department Chair of Science at Neuqua Valley High School since the school opened in 1997.
 He started teaching at Peoria Notre Dame in 1988.
 Before coming to Neuqua, he also taught science at Waubonsie High School for three years.